omnistrate/setup-omnistrate-ctl/README.md

-# Deprecated
+# Main repository for this action has moved

-This repository is deprecated and will not be maintained Active development is now on : https://github.com/omnistrate-oss/setup-omnistrate-ctl
+This repository is currently deprecated and will no longer be be maintained

+Active development is now on: https://github.com/omnistrate-oss/setup-omnistrate-ctl

-Please refer to https://ctl.omnistrate.cloud/integrating/ on how to automate your CI/CD process on Omnistrate
+Please refer to https://ctl.omnistrate.cloud/integrating/ on how to automate your CI/CD process with Omnistrate

 # Setup Omnistrate CTL